Princefort/Princefort/README.md

 - 👋 Hi, I’m @Princefort
-- 👀 I’m interested in code
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning java,CSS and html
 - 💞️ I’m looking to collaborate on project
 - 📫 How to reach me princezoniclfreeman@gmail.con